CagriCatik/Battery-Systems-Technology/webpage/docs/04_System_and_Algorithms/12_control_systems.md

 id: control_systems
 ---

-# BMS Control Systems and Workings
+# Control Systems and Workings

 Battery Management Systems (BMS) control the operation of battery packs through complex mechanisms that ensure optimal performance, safety, and longevity.
 The BMS control system plays a pivotal role in monitoring real-time data, executing dynamic actions, and communicating with other subsystems in applications such as electric vehicles (EVs) and stationary energy storage.
 This document provides a comprehensive overview of the control systems within a BMS, detailing their workings, architecture, and operational strategies.